OpenMDAO/dymos/readme.md

 - Equations of motion
 - Boundary and path constraints

-As with `ODEIntegrator`, each OpenMDOC `Phase` is ultimately just an OpenMDAO Group that can exist in a problem along with numerous other groups.
+As with `ODEIntegrator`, each dymos `Phase` is ultimately just an OpenMDAO Group that can exist in a problem along with numerous other groups.

 License
 -------